goabego/ai-bake-off-fashnary/README.md

-# Fashnary - AI Agent Bake Off - Google
+# Fashionary - AI Agent Bake Off - Google
 To help with the AI Agent Bake we made this starter code.

 You will have access to the `product_database.json` which will act as your "database" for the back-off.
 Please review the Dependencies section and contact us if you are facing any issues getting this code running locally.